GLOBAL MARKETS-Wall Street shows confidence to start the new year

 The commodity markets were also quickly back in the swing of things after their nearly two-year resurgence.

-Oil LCOc1 rose above $78 a barrel on Monday, supported by tight supply and hopes of a further demand recovery in 2022, despite OPEC+ looking set to agree to a further output increase and concern persisting about the demand impact of rising coronavirus cases.
+Oil LCOc1 rose to nearly $79 a barrel on Monday, supported by tight supply and hopes of a further demand recovery in 2022, despite OPEC+ looking set to agree to a further output increase and concern persisting about the demand impact of rising coronavirus cases.

-"Infection rates are on the rise globally, restrictions are being introduced in several countries, the air travel sector, amongst others, is suffering, yet investors' optimism is tangible," said Tamas Varga of oil broker PVM.
+"Oil markets start the new year on firmer footing than they did in 2021," Peter McNally, Global Sector Lead at investment research firm Third Bridge, wrote in an email.
+"Inventory levels have fallen dramatically over the past 12 months as demand recovered, OPEC+ constrained output, and US oil supply was slow to respond."

-The dollar =USD also ticked up against its major rivals as an upbeat market mood.
+The dollar =USD also ticked up against its major rivals in an upbeat market mood.

-Gold prices slipped as higher bond yields and rallying equities weighed on the metal's safe-haven appeal as the new year gets under way, pushing it down from a six-week peak hit earlier in the session.
+Gold prices fell more than 1.5% on Monday as a risk-on rally in equities pressured bullion, with investors shrugging off concerns around the impact of the Omicron coronavirus variant.

+Spot gold XAU= dipped 1.6% to around $1,800 an ounce by Monday afternoon in New York, set for its biggest one-day percentage decline in more than a month.

 GRAPHIC-Global FX performancehttp://tmsnrt.rs/2egbfVh